 Kymberly Pine never imagined that she would be an elected official.
 Seeing her community neglected by government leaders in the areas of traffic relief, school funding and crime motivated her to run for office to ensure that the Leeward Coast would no longer be left behind.
 Since her election to the Hawaii House of Representatives in 2004 and now as a member of the Honolulu City Council, her district has received over a billion dollars in funding for new roads, schools, parks, beaches and various community improvement projects.
 Tougher crime laws were also passed.

 Kymberly has a strong work ethic and a passionate desire to succeed.
 She graduated from the University of California, Berkeley where she obtained a Bachelor’s Degree in English.
 She was the youngest staffer to be appointed as Director of the Minority Research Office in the State House of Representatives.
 In this position, she ran a team focused on finding waste and mismanagement in government spending and creating new solutions to Hawaii’s problems.
 Her work in policy has received extensive coverage in local television, radio, and print media and has also been used by the Governor’s and Lt.
 Governor’s offices.

 Kymberly is also an avid athlete.
 She completed the 42-mile Molokai Channel canoe race to Oahu and the Waikiki Rough Water Swim 2.4 mile competition.

-Today, Kymberly is proud to serve as the District 1 City Councimember, representing the areas of ’Ewa, ’Ewa Beach, Kapolei, Honokai Hale, Ko Olina, Nanakuli, Maili, Wai’anae, Makaha, Keaau, and Makua.
-As the Chair of the Zoning & Housing Committee, Kymberly is committed to addressing Hawaiʻi’s critical need for affordable housing for our local families.
+Today, Kymberly is proud to serve as the District 1 City Councilmember, representing the areas of ’Ewa, ’Ewa Beach, Kapolei, Honokai Hale, Ko Olina, Nanakuli, Maili, Wai’anae, Makaha, Keaau, and Makua.
+She is Chair of the Council Committee on Business, Economic Development and Tourism.